 The bezel surrounding the VG2732M’s 27-inch screen only adds about an inch of dead space on all sides (except at the bottom where the control buttons are housed).
 The chassis is all black, including the base which is attached by hand in a minute or so.
 Once attached, the panel can be tilted in both directions.
 The height and orientation can also be adjusted: the screen raises/lowers on the pole attached to the base and remains in place through friction whether used horizontally or rotated for vertical orientation (landscape/portrait).
+Unlike the Sceptre E230BD FHD 23 LED TV/Monitor with DVD player, that can only be tilted.
+Besides, it’s better suited for binging movies.

 The inputs are on the back panel include VGA, DVI and a DisplayPort, plus a headphone jack (if not using the DisplayPort) for the built-in speakers.
 USB is also built-in (one up/down and two on the left side.